 At this point you might have an impression there’s a particular theme, even a signature move, to explain exploding phones.

-However, to be fair in September 2016 a Samsung Note 7 exploded on Southwest Airlines flight 994 in Louisville, Kentucky, causing an emergency evacuation.
-And then in October 2016 reports surfaced of a Samsung Note 7 catching fire and destroying Nathan Dornacher’s Jeep in St. Petersburg, Florida.
+However, to be accurate, in October 2016 Brian Green’s Samsung Note 7 caught fire on Southwest Airlines flight 994 in Louisville, Kentucky, causing an emergency evacuation.
+And that was after September 2016 reports surfaced of a Samsung Note 7 exploding and destroying Nathan Dornacher’s Jeep in St. Petersburg, Florida.
+Not to mention a 6 year old boy also in September 2016, among more than 30 other victims, rushed to hospital after a Samsung Note 7 exploded in hand.

 Fast forward to today, and Lebanon is reporting nearly 3,000 Hezbollah pagers have just simultaneously exploded this afternoon, killing nine people so far according to the FT.